Science Theme

 WHAT TO BRING: For the Meet & Greet, I’m asking everyone to bring something that represents you in some way (a piece of art, paper you’ve written, family photo, favorite book, etc) to help introduce yourself to others.
 The only other thing you need to bring is yourself!
 A computer or internet-enabled smart phone is definitely helpful for a couple of the art labs, but not usually required.
 If you don’t have one, a way to do it without is provided, you can partner with someone else, or you can choose a different activity.
 Basics like pencils and paper are helpful if you want to take notes.
 We will provide an array of art supplies for all the art activities, including paints, pens, paper, clay, etc. That being said, they aren’t anything fancy so you are also welcome to bring your own!

-AVAILABLE FACILITIES: The space will be set up with large tables and chairs for use throughout the weekend, as well as scattered tables, couches, and armchairs throughout the facility.
+AVAILABLE FACILITIES: The space will be set up with large tables and chairs for use throughout the weekend, as well as scattered tables and couches throughout the facility.
 There are all a few breakout areas we can use to spread out during lab sessions.
 There is a kitchenette in the main space we can use with a sink, microwave, and other both art and food related amenities.
 There are all-gender restrooms on the same floor.